AI

 The measurement gap kills most AI training programs.
 Companies invest in courses and skip the hard part - verifying people changed.

 The behavior tracking system is simpler than you think.
 Forget complicated training management platforms.
+Enterprise measurement research shows the metrics that matter are productivity gains, AI tool adoption rates, business KPIs like reduced processing times, and innovation metrics like new AI-driven process optimizations.
+But you do not need expensive platforms to track these.
 You need three things: a shared document tracking who uses AI tools for what tasks (simple spreadsheet, update weekly, look for patterns), regular manager check-ins asking specific questions (not “how is training going?” but “show me something you created with AI this week”), and monthly metrics on the work AI should improve (whatever you hoped training would change, measure that thing monthly - if report generation was the target, track it every month for six months).

 Common measurement pitfalls and how behavior shifts